sjmcculloch/smblogv2/content/posts/2022/2022-12-27-dragonlance-sourcebooks-modules/index.md

 ### DL5 - Dragons of Mystery

-Dragons from the distant past gather to engulf the world of Krynn in war.
+A sourcebook for the most exciting epic ever from TSR.
+Now you and your players can have the entire world of Krynn at your fingertips!

 </div>